Château de Costaérès

-The Château de Costaérès is located on the island of Costaérès in the territory of the French commune of Trégastel, in Côtes-d'Armor, Brittany.
+The Château de Costaérès (/fr/) is an 1896 neo-medieval château located on the island of Costaérès in the English Channel on the territory of the French commune of Trégastel, in Côtes-d'Armor, Brittany.

 History

-Château is not technically accurate: the château is actually a big neo-medieval style :fr:manoir characteristic of the great summer houses of the late 19th century on the côte de granit rose (pink granite coast).
+The Château de Costaérès is a large neo-medieval manor characteristic of the great summer houses of the late 19th century on Brittany's Côte de Granit Rose (Pink Granite Coast).

 The building, a voluminous complex resulting from several extensions, is made of pink granite from the quarries of La Clarté, Perros-Guirec district.
 The roof is slate.

 Its interior was designed with reclaimed wood from a three-masted sailing ship beached in the winter of 1896, the Maurice.

-The manor was built on an islet bought at the end of the summer of 1892 by Bruno Abakanowicz (also called Bruno Abdank, who a little later - around 1896 - built the Bellevue hotel in Ploumanac'h), engineer and mathematician of Polish origin, from the customs officer René Le Brozec, a Perrosian who cultivated potatoes there and dried lichen and fish.
+The manor was built on an islet bought at the end of the summer of 1892 by Bruno Abakanowicz (also called Bruno Abdank, who a little later – around 1896 – built the Bellevue hotel in Ploumanac'h), engineer and mathematician of Polish origin, from the customs officer René Le Brozec, a Perrosian who cultivated potatoes there and dried lichen and fish.
 The going rate at the time was per square metre.

 It was completed around 1896 by the engineer Lanmoniez and the Lannionnais entrepreneur Pierre Le Tensorer.

 After 1900, the date of Bruno's death, his daughter, Sofia Abakanowicz, who had become Madame Poray, had the manor extended by a wing to the west in return on the rear facade.

 During the Second World War, the manor was requisitioned by the German army, and suffered some interior damage.

 Following roofing work, on 6 September 1990 a fire partially destroyed the interior of the building.

 Images of this château on its islet are often used to illustrate postcards and tourist guides of the :fr:Côte de granit rose, Côtes-d'Armor and Brittany.